COGS18/COGS18.github.io/_build/materials/22-CodeTesting.md

 # Writing Good Code

-If you write code that is:
+All in all, write code that is:
 - Documented
 - Well organized (follows a style guide)
 - Tested

-You are an above average coder for academic & research.
+And you will have understandable, maintainable, and trustable code.